-While gold jewellery is irresistible and never goes out of fashion, gold has a religious significance as well.
-Gold is offered to their deities by Indians, and being the auspicious metal in India carries a high level of emotional quotient.
-Not just a metal of wealth, gold is also considered as a good investment be it through jewellery or coins or others.
+While gold jewellery is irresistible and never goes out of fashion, gold also has a religious significance.
+Gold is offered to their deities by Indians, and being the auspicious metal in India carries a high emotional quotient.
+Not just a metal of wealth, gold is also considered a good investment, be it through jewellery or coins, or others.

 When purchasing jewellery, purity is always one of the most significant concerns for consumers.
-Whether you buy 22 karat gold or 18 karat gold, the main concern is the assurance of the quality of gold.
+Whether you buy 22 karat gold or 18 karat gold, the main concern is the assurance of the quality of the gold.
 A few years back, there were many methods of making gold jewellery and no standard way of assuring its purity.

-Hallmark gold is the certified gold that goes through a process of quality check and assurance called as hallmarking.
-An agency under Government of India, called the Bureau of Indian Standards (BIS), carries out this process of hallmarking to certify the purity and fineness of a gold item.
+Hallmark gold is certified gold that goes through a quality check and assurance process called hallmarking.
+An agency under the Government of India called the Bureau of Indian Standards (BIS), carries out this hallmarking process to certify the purity and fineness of a gold item.
 Hallmarking on the gold piece shows that the gold used for making that item adheres to the international standards of purity under the rules and regulations of the BIS Act.

-Hallmarked gold items are laser engraved with these four components - The standard BIS Logo, Purity in Karat and Fineness, the Assaying and Hallmarking Centre's logo or number and the Jeweller's Identification mark or logo.
-Know more about these components through our guide BIS Hallmarking - Meaning & Importance
+Hallmarked gold items are laser engraved with these four components - The standard BIS Logo, Purity in Karat and Fineness, the Assaying and Hallmarking Centre's logo or number, and the Jeweller's Identification mark or logo.
+Know more about these components through our guide BIS Hallmarking - Meaning & Importance.

 The BIS recognizes many hallmarking and assaying centers wherein licensed jewellers can get their jewellery items hallmarked and certified.
 It is suggested to go for hallmarked gold items only to avoid forgery when purchasing physical gold such as gold coins & jewellery.
 Not only does it ensure purity, but the hallmark also helps one get better resale value while selling it later.

-Previously, this solder was a combination of gold and copper generally with a ratio of about 60% and 40% respectively.
-Since it was firm and easy to make, it was widely used in jewellery making for a long time.
-However, the downside to this was that the purity of the solder is merely 60%.
+Previously, this solder was a combination of gold and copper, generally with a ratio of about 60% and 40%, respectively.
+Since it was firm and easy to make, it was widely used in jewellery-making for a long time.
+However, the downside to this was that the purity of the solder was merely 60%.
 So when this jewellery item is melted, the resultant purity level is less than 22 Karat.
-Due to this reason, some of your old jewel pieces may carry a seal of 22/20 (20 meaning the melting purity of 20 karat).
+Due to this, some of your old jewel pieces may carry a seal of 22/20 (20, meaning the melting purity of 20 karat).

 This ensured the quality and finesse of the jewellery piece remained persistent regardless of the amount of solder used.
 This cadmium-soldered gold began to be widely known as KDM gold, and the jewellery made out of it was called KDM jewellery.
-However, the BIS has banned such gold from circulation as it was found to cause health issues for artisans working with it and also to those wearing it.
+However, the BIS has banned such gold from circulation as it was found to cause health issues for artisans working with it and also for those wearing it.

-However, delicate designs are crafted using 22 Karat or BIS 916 Gold, as it is more durable than pure gold (24K) and also higher in purity content than 18K or 14K.
+However, delicate designs are crafted using 22 Karat or BIS 916 Gold, which is more durable than pure gold (24K) and higher in purity than 18K or 14K.
 Hence, most people buying gold jewellery usually pick 22K or 916 Gold.
 It is also recommended to cross-check the current gold rate in your city before buying any type of gold item.
 You can check online or enquire about the same in the jewellery store.